 Osteopathy and Massage therapy are private health services.
 If you have private health fund you can make claims on the spot depending on your extra’s cover.

-You can claim rebates for WORKCOVER & TAC.
+OSTEO: You can claim rebates for WorkCover and TAC.
 Though you must pay the fee in full first at our clinic, we give you the receipt and your take it to Workcover/TAC to claim your rebate.

-And MEDICARE offer rebates under the Enhanced Primary Care Program (EPC).
+Medicare offer rebates under the Enhanced Primary Care Program.
 If you have a chronic and complex conditions that has lasted more than 6 months, your GP can refer you to us for Osteopathy.
 Medicare will cover $53 towards treatment for up to 5 treatments, per year.
 You can claim this on the spot at the clinic.
 Please call us for more information about this or check this link.
 Enhanced Primary Care Program (EPC).